wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/viva-connections-extend-with-app-customizers/includes/4-exercise-extend-viva-connections-desktop-with-application-customizers.md

    :::image type="content" source="../media/4-deploy-package-prompt.png" alt-text="Screenshot of the SharePoint app catalog prompt to confirm deploying the uploaded solution package.":::

-After the app is successfully deployed in the app catalog, you need to install it on your Home site.
+After the app is successfully deployed in the app catalog, you need to install it on your Home site:

 1. In a web browser, go to the home site.
 1. From the top menu, select the **Settings** (gear) icon.